proxmox/proxmox-backup/docs/backup-client.rst

 .. note:: The percentages given in the output table correspond to a comparison against a Ryzen 7 2700X.
-The TLS test connects to the local host, so there is no network involved.

 You can also pass the ``--output-format`` parameter to output stats in ``json``, rather than the default table format.